emacdona/onlispBookClub/projects/blog/_posts/2023-07-10-lisp-macros.markdown

 We constantly find ourselves drifting from that goal, but we keep working our way back towards it.
 We just can't help ourselves from being distracted by various Lisp related topics.

-As an aside: lots of great books have been written about Lisp[^1].
+As an aside: lots of great books have been written about Lisp[^books].
 To me, at least, it seems that **most** books written about Lisp are fantastic.
 Even if you care nothing about the language (you should), it's worth your time to pick up one of the more well known books about Lisp -- so that you have an example of quality technical writing to study.